Ahmed-Azri/nesox/README.md

 However, nowadays, high-level languages are also used in prototype system software (e.g., distributed systems), such as Spark in Scala, Jane Street using OCaml, Goldman Sach using Erlang, etc.

-Ryu controller framework is relatively a slow runtime, however, its support of growing Open Flow protocols is nearly the best in open source community.
+Ryu controller framework is relatively a slow runtime, however, its support of growing OpenFlow protocols is nearly the best in open source community.
-Open Flow v1.3.1 is supported by Ryu in the following file "/ryu/ryu/ofproto/ofproto_v1_3_parser.py", 5908 lines of code reflecting its amount of work, (actually a translation from ONF .c file to .py file fitted into its own framework).
+OpenFlow v1.3.1 is supported by Ryu in the following file "/ryu/ryu/ofproto/ofproto_v1_3_parser.py", 5908 lines of code reflecting its amount of work, (actually a translation from ONF .c file to .py file fitted into its own framework).

 > Currently, Nesox only runs on Ryu.